Borked Pseudo Mailed

 make contact with some form of dust or dirt.

-Here in the Gay Area, this is a completely rational approach wheninteresting study in mental health, herself.
+Here in the Gay Area, this is a completely rational approach when

 dealing with the dregs.